Grenada, The Isle of Spice

-The French and British later corrupted the name to a different spelling and pronunciation.
-Thus the Spanish city of Granada is called "Grah-NAH-dah," while the deep Caribbean island of Grenada is known as "Greh-NAY-dah."
+However, the French and British later corrupted the name to a different spelling and pronunciation which has caused endless confusion ever since.
+The Spanish city of Granada is called "Grah-NAH-dah," while the deep Caribbean island of Grenada is known as "Greh-NAY-dah."

 Grenada began protecting its natural resources well before the concept of eco-tourism was invented, so the landscape is wonderfully unspoiled.